avdstaaij/gdpc/docs/source/overview/advanced-blocks.md

 - Its *namespaced ID*.

-  This is the main identifier that all blocks have, such as "minecraft:stone".
+  This is the main identifier that all blocks have, such as `minecraft:stone`.
 More information can be found [here](https://minecraft.wiki/w/Resource_location).

   &nbsp;